How To Care For Your Doorware

-Doorware such as Door Handles, Locks, Knobs, Latches and Cylinders are usually made with superior quality materials and can have working parts and finishes that require special care and maintenance.
+Doorware such as door handles, locks, knobs, latches and cylinders are usually made with superior quality materials and can have working parts and finishes that require special care and maintenance.

 Special problems can arise if these items are not carefully or correctly maintained.
 Certain products require constant maintenance or they will unfortunately appear to oxidize.
 Another problem is that with incorrect cleaning, cylinder damage of the lock can happen.

 Cleaning Doorware

-Manufacturers suggest cleaning the handles, knobs, latches and backplates with a soft damp cloth and a weak solution of detergent or soap and water to help remove any build up of dirt and grime left behind by hands and the environment.
-Be careful on selection of cleaning product as some substances contain solvents and/or bleach and may cause deterioration of the finish.
-Also avoid abrasive cleaning cloths or sponges as these can scratch the surfaces.
-As well ensure any liquid does not enter the cylinder at any time.
+Manufacturers suggest cleaning handles, knobs, latches and backplates with a soft, damp cloth and a weak solution of detergent or soap and water to remove any build-up of dirt and grime left behind by hands and the environment.

 Stainless Steel Maintenance

-Blemishes and marks can appear on stainless steel products depending on the situational environment and use.
 Manufacturers suggest cleaning stainless steel items once a month with an approved stainless steel cleaner or polish.
-When using these products, ensure rubbing occurs in the same direction and not working against the grain.
+When using these products, ensure rubbing occurs in the same direction as the grain and not against it.

 Keeping Locks Lubricated